Skip to main content

 Written by Justyna Kawalec

-Updated over 2 weeks ago
+Updated over a week ago

-• Visualize report data for an entire project, project to date, or any specific time frame
+• Visualize report data for an entire project, project to date, or any specific timeframe.

-• Monitor the project and phase budgets
+• Monitor the project budgets.

-• Track logged hours if your team uses time tracking
+• Track logged hours (if your team uses time tracking).

 Single Project Report